jfromaniello/cloudflare-agent-with-auth/README.md

 4. Under settings, make sure "Allow Offline Access" is enabled
 5. Note the API Identifier (audience) for later use

-### Step 2: Create an Auth0 Application (SPA)
+### Step 2: Create an Auth0 Application

+Note: you can also use the default app.

 1. In your Auth0 dashboard, go to "Applications" and click "Create Application"
-2. Select "Single Page Application" as the application type
+2. Select "Web Application" as the application type
 3. Configure the following settings:
-   - Allowed Callback URLs: `http://localhost:3000/api/auth/callback` (development) and your production URL
+   - Allowed Callback URLs: `http://localhost:3000/callback` (development) and your production URL
    - Allowed Logout URLs: `http://localhost:3000` (development) and your production URL
-   - Allowed Web Origins: `http://localhost:3000` (development) and your production URL
-4. Under "Advanced Settings > OAuth", ensure that:
-   - "JSON Web Token (JWT) Signature Algorithm" is set to RS256
-   - "OIDC Conformant" is enabled
-5. Note your Domain, Client ID, and Client Secret for later use
+4. Note your Domain, Client ID, and Client Secret for later use

 ## Quick Start